India U-19 win OFC Youth Development Tournament 2019 in Vanuatu | Goal.com

 India U-19 win OFC Youth Development Tournament 2019 in Vanuatu

-The Indian U-19 national team beat Tahiti 2-0 to clinch the OFC Youth Development Tournament 2019 at the Korman Stadium in Port Villa, Vanuatu.
+The Indian U-19 national team beat Tahiti 2-0 to clinch the OFC Youth Development Tournament 2019 at the Korman Stadium in Port Villa, Vanuatu, on Saturday.

 Floyd Pinto's boys had defeated hosts Vanuatu and New Caledonia 1-0 and 4-1 respectively in Group B to setup the final clash against the winners of Group A, Tahiti.